XCSoar/XCSoar/XCSoarV4-README.txt

 - Launcher profile selector (multiple pilots or situations - maybe even tasks)

 To do for next beta:
-- Package and release fonts (part of standard cab/exe)
+- WARN the user when changing input, language, status files that they need to restart.
 - Automatically select "WinPilot File" as type when selecting a file...
 	(future: Consider fixing this - it acts differently to other types)

+Changes from 4.5beta3 to 4.5beta4
+- Package and release fonts (part of standard cab/exe)
 - Button & Event mapping - default and legacy
   	legacy = same as version 4.22
 	default = changed from 4.22...